araucaria-project/allsky/README.md

 The script will also download latest GOES satellite images for OCM and save in the /data/misc/satellite directory.

+You should also go to Editor (on the allsky webpage) and change DAYS_TO_KEEP to 1 (to save the memory of RPi)

 TBD: after the internet lost module is automatically disabled (timeout limit), it should be fixed somehow.